jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ## 1.3 What is v8?

-The V8 JavaScript engine, or sometimes referred to as just ***v8*** is an open source JavaScript engine developed and maintained by Google.
-It was created as the core JavaScript engine for the Chrome browser and now used in a variety of projects including Node.js, Chromium Browser, and the Chromium Embedded Framework (CEF).
+The V8 JavaScript engine, sometimes referred to as just ***v8***, is an open source JavaScript engine developed and maintained by Google.
+It was created as the core JavaScript engine for their Chrome browser and is now used in a variety of projects including Node.js, the Chromium open source browser and the Chromium Embedded Framework (CEF).
 It is written in C++ and intended for a variety of operating systems.
-It was first released with the first version of the Chrome Browser on September 2, 2008 [1].
+It was originally released with the first version of the Chrome Browser on September 2, 2008 [1].

-***Figure 1.1 - A function written in v8 that returns a string "world"***
+***Figure 1.1 - A function written in v8 that returns the string "world"***

 ```c++
 v8::Handle<v8::Value> helloWorld (const v8::Arguments &args) {